Key Facts

 - There are always people willing to listen and help you stay safe.

 As a teen, it’s normal to feel sad, down in the dumps, irritable (easily annoyed or angry), or even depressed once in a while.
 Most of the time you’ll be able to cope with your problems with the help of your parents/guardians, friends, or a counselor.
-However, sometimes problems come up that make you feel so depressed or hopeless that you think there’s no way out.
-Some people who feel this way begin to think about ending their lives by committing suicide.
+However, sometimes problems come up or we get stuck in our feelings and find ourselves so depressed or hopeless that it feels like there’s no way out.
+Sometimes people who feel this way begin to think about ending their lives or have thoughts about not wanting to be alive anymore.

-There’s no “one reason” why someone would feel like hurting themselves or think about suicide.
+There’s no “one reason” why someone would think about suicide.
 However, if someone is having these thoughts, it may be because they:

 - Feel depressed/hopeless (they are very sad, and don’t think things can get better)